FerretDB/FerretDB/website/blog/2024-09-04-easily-deploy-managed-ferretdb-elestio.md

 FerretDB is an open source document database alternative to MongoDB with Postgres as a backend.
 To start creating a FerretDB service on Elestio, [simply follow this link](https://elest.io/open-source/ferretdb).

-### Start by creating a FerretDB service
+### Select FerretDB service

-Select "FerretDB" service.
+Select "FerretDB" service from the Elestio services dashboard.

 ![Select FerretDB service](/img/blog/ferretdb-elestio/select-service.png)